LoopKit/loopdocs/docs/loop-3/add-cgm.md

 #### Add Eversense CGM

 With Eversense added to *Loop* you get direct connection to your transmitter for glucose readings and can configure alert notifications.
-Because the transmitter can only connect to one app at a time, disconnect from the Eversense app, after the initialization phase, and connect to the *Loop* app.
+Because the transmitter can only connect to one app at a time, you must first disconnect from the Eversense app before you can connect to the *Loop* app.

 The *Loop* app does not have glucose notification features, at this time.
-You can enable the on-transmitter notification within the *Loop* app, so the transmitter will vibrate to alert you of an issue.
+You can enable the on-transmitter notification within the *Loop* app so the transmitter will vibrate to alert you of an issue.

 The pairing process of both transmitters are simple: